 I do not have the opportunity to incorporate FPS into my classroom time.
 Is this something that can be done after school?

 FPS can, and has engaged students in and outside of the classroom since its inception.
 Whether as an after school club, a home school group, a weekend team meeting there are as many ways to FPS as there are people that do it!
-If you need ideas contact your Affiliate Director of the International Office.
+If you need ideas click here to locate and contact your local Affiliate Director or contact the International Office.

 I am a new coach and struggling to develop classroom activities to engage the students while teaching the process.
 Do you have lesson plans to use in the classroom for the FPS process?